 FaffCon is produced by and for working voiceover industry professionals.
-We usually have a nice mix of voice talents, audio engineers, casting pros, producers, agents/managers, copywriters, and more.
+Each event attracts a nice mix of voice talents, audio engineers, casting pros, producers, agents, managers, copywriters, and more.

 If you’re an audio engineer, you’re an audio engineer; it’s probably not particularly ambiguous.
 But we’ve noticed in the voice talent category, that our intent is sometimes missed.
-We used to think that everyone agreed on what “working” meant.
+We used to think that everyone agreed on what “working,” “experienced,” and “well-established” meant.
 Oops!
 Not so much…

 Other things FaffCon does not classify as “Voiceover Work” (even though some of us do these things, too):

 Lastly, Please don’t take it personally–it’s pretty much impossible to get into FaffCon in your first several years in our business.
 We promise that we wish we could let everyone in who want to participate.
 It’s heartbreaking to have to let people know that we don’t have a spot for them.